Skip to main content

 The Cybersecurity Maturity Model Certification (CMMC) was created by the United States Department of Defense in collaboration with industry experts and academic institutions.
 This cooperative approach aimed to create a comprehensive and practical set of information security standards that also addressed several emerging cybersecurity challenges:

-• Increasing cyber threats: The Defense Industrial Base (DIB) has become a prime target for cyberattacks, with adversaries exploiting vulnerabilities to steal sensitive information and intellectual property.
+• Increasing cyber threats: The Defense Industrial Base (DIB) has become a prime target for cyber attacks, with adversaries exploiting vulnerabilities to steal sensitive information and intellectual property.
 These threats are escalating in both frequency and sophistication.

-• Inconsistent cybersecurity practices: Before the implementation of the CMMC, cybersecurity practices within the DIB varied significantly.
+• Inconsistent cybersecurity practices: Before the implementation of CMMC, cybersecurity practices within the DIB varied significantly.
 Many contractors lacked adequate measures to protect sensitive information, leading to data breaches and compromises.

 • Growing national security concerns: Protecting sensitive defense information is vital for national security.
 Compromised data can have severe consequences, including undermining military operations and technological superiority.